32. The Boxer

 Just then we heard a noise and looked over to see 2 very old women coming one after the other down the path with walkers.

-‘You takin’ a picture of my neighbor’s house?’ said the 2nd woman.
+‘You takin’ a picture of my neighbor’s house?’ said the second woman.

-‘I’m drawing it,’ I said, ‘not a photo.’
+‘I’m drawing it,’ I said.
+‘Not a photo.’

-‘That’s what I said, takin’ a picture of the house.’ the woman repeated, and rather than argue with an elderly stranger, I said yes.
+‘That’s what I said, takin’ a picture of the house,’ the woman repeated, and rather than argue with an elderly stranger, I said yes.

-‘I just got a lesson.’ he said, and the women laughed,
+‘I just got a lesson,’ he said, and the women laughed.

 Then he said goodbye and thank you and went to help the women.

-‘I picked you up one time before, I think.’
-I heard the man say to one of the women.
+‘I picked you up one time before, I think,’ I heard the man say to one of the women.

-‘Oh?’ yeh she said without looking up at him or stopping to converse, ‘I don’t remember.’
+‘Oh yeh?’ she said without looking up at him or stopping to converse.
+‘I don’t remember.’

-Then the man helped the very slow old women get into the taxi, and I watched him put their walkers into the back.
+Then the man helped the very slow, old women get into the taxi, and I watched him put their walkers into the back.

 I turned back to the house and my drawing, but I was interrupted again by the man who bent down in front of me, holding out his phone.